-3.9.2.3 Dishwashers.
+3.9.2.3 ENERCY STAR Dishwashers.
+Water savings from ENERGY STAR dishwashers may be calculated as follows:

-3.9.2.3.1 In the Proposed Design, if no dishwasher is specified or a dishwasher is specified that is not ENERGY STAR certified, in the Baseline Building Design and Proposed Design, model hot water consumption of 1290 gal/year per apartment for washing dishes.
+3.9.2.3.1 In the Proposed Design, if no dishwasher is specified or a dishwasher is specified that is not ENERGY STAR certified, in the Baseline Building Design and Proposed Design, model -hot water consumption of 1290 gal/year per apartment for washing dishes.